“It’s often harder to take a pounding when you’re in stranger surroundings.”

-To wit, ever so slowly, liltingly, two olive-skinned panthers captured another nearby table, one hunched over a hand-rolled Bugler, French inhaling its flaring smoke, the clingy duet commenced to fondling one another under the candlelight.
-Christ, were they actually…shit, he roamed her black stretch jeans like everybody’s business right there, while the she of them popped the buttons on his baggy safari pants—only to grab suddenly at his rumpled madras lapel, the onset, presumably, of some indiscreet disagreement.
+To wit, ever so slowly, liltingly, two olive-skinned panthers captured another nearby table, hunched over a hand-rolled Bugler, French inhaling its flaring smoke, the clingy duet commenced to fondling one another under the candlelight.
+Christ, were they actually…he roamed her black stretch jeans like everybody’s business right there, while the she of them popped the buttons on his baggy safari pants—only to grab suddenly at his rumpled madras lapel.
 She pulled him so sharply toward her that the flame singed his scar and bramble mustache.
 Though he gagged on his Amaretto, there was no denting her playful, drop-forged smile.

 Beyond them, edgy, coked-up hitters manned and spooned in far corners, mirror-eyed port of callboys gnawed swizzle sticks at the bar: a full house at the Palm was a rendezvous with deviancy at any moment’s flirty notice.
 The darker the table, the murkier the prospects: Blame it on the foreign beers and tropical aperitifs.
-In some campier cases, blame it on the Bossa Nova, as with the pair of elder studsmen prancing and grinning away on the parquet dance floor like Martha Rays at a Polident convention—to house tracks ranging from the Velvet Underground to Pearl Harbor and the Explosions to KC and the Sunshine Band.
-Not for the sociological faint of heart, this…not even in the abstract.
+In some campier cases, blame it on the Bossa Nova, as with the pair of elder studsmen prancing and grinning away on the parquet dance floor like Martha Rays at a Polident convention.
+House tracks ranging from the Velvet Underground to Pearl Harbor and the Explosions to KC and the Sunshine Band: Not for the sociological faint of heart, this…not even in the abstract.

-“Looking at the bright side, it’s been a long trip.
+“Bridges crossed, bridges burned—it’s been a long trip.
 But I’m back in town, and ready for action,” she shifted, boring in on her Daiquiri.
-“I mean, I could be stuck in Chicago, fending off Bernard Zynich.”
+“I mean, it could be a lot worse, I could be stuck in Chicago, fending off Bernard Zynich.”

 “He your ol’ man?”

 “Hah, doesn’t he wish,” she said, tapping her blueprint straight teeth with her swizzle straw.
 “I grew up with Bernie, he’s the son of my parents’ cribbage partners.
 They own Hirsch-Zynich Galleries in Evanston, and have been displaying my work since I was in junior high.
-Everybody’s been trying to get us together even longer than that…figuring we were a perfect match.”
+Everybody’s been trying to get us together even longer than that…figuring we were a perfect match, dowry and all that.”

 “Sounds serious to me…”